model-checking/kani/rfc/src/rfcs/0001-mir-linker.md

 ### Kani's Sysroot

 Kani currently uses `rustup` sysroot to gather information from the standard library constructs.
-The artifacts from this `sysroot` include the `MIR` for generic items as well as for items that may be included in a crate compilation (e.g.: functions marked with `#[inline]` annotation).
+The artifacts from this `sysroot` include the MIR for generic items as well as for items that may be included in a crate compilation (e.g.: functions marked with `#[inline]` annotation).
-The artifacts do not include the `MIR` for items that have already been compiled to the `std` shared library.
+The artifacts do not include the MIR for items that have already been compiled to the `std` shared library.
 This leaves a gap that cannot be filled by the `kani-compiler`;
-thus, we are unable to translate these items into `goto-program`.
+thus, we are unable to translate these items into goto-program.

 In order to fulfill this gap, we must compile the standard library from scratch.
 This RFC proposes a similar method to what [`MIRI`](https://github.com/rust-lang/miri) implements.